ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - TCR/BCR sequencing
 - Hashtagging and ADT measurement

 Each scenario includes a workflow diagram as well as a simplified [HIMC Sample Sheet].
-The simplified sample sheet shows where each Seq-Run FASTQ Set originated (`From BCL`) and what output the Seq-Run FASTQ Set contributes towards (`To Output`), which should be sufficient for organizing multiple runs of `mkfastq` and `count` respectively (additional necesary meta-data can be found in the [HIMC Sample Sheet]).
+The simplified sample sheet shows where each Seq-Run FASTQ Set originated (`From BCL`) and what output the Seq-Run FASTQ Set contributes towards (`To Output`), which should be sufficient for organizing multiple runs of `mkfastq` and `count`, respectively, within the larger context of a complete Processing Run (additional meta-data necessary for a Processing Run can be found in the [HIMC Sample Sheet]).

 ## 1. Single Lane per Sample, Single Seq-Run
 ```